 Things aren't quite as linear and small-minded in my garden.
 Nor do I necessarily have many old-style suburban shrubs - and I'm certainly allowed more than one of each.

-But I did dig out and burn an original Forsythia which was growing in an area I wanted grassed.
+But I did dig out and burn an original Forsythia which was growing in an area I wanted to revert to lawn.
 This naughty act is well recorded in a very early journal - it's one of my first moments of glorious garden guilt, an original sin...
 Hmm...
 I know I didn't take spring flowering shrubs seriously enough in the early days as a country gardener.

 Great with Daffodils